 I'm a freelance writer of comics and fiction and this is my online portfolio.
 It’s aimed not only at readers who want to find out more about the stories they've enjoyed, but also at any editors out there who may be interested in working with a happening fella such as myself.

 What sort of thing do I write?
-I'm probably best known for writing comics for legendary British sci-fi anthology 2000 AD, for whom I've written two classic characters Judge Dredd and Robo-Hunter, as well as conceived and written two original series, Age Of The Wolf and Dandridge.
+I'm probably best known for writing comics for legendary British sci-fi anthology 2000 AD, for whom I've contributed to classic strips Judge Dredd and Robo-Hunter, as well as conceived and written two original series, Age Of The Wolf and Dandridge.

-I also write prose fiction, including Judge Dredd short stories and a forthcoming novella.
+I also write prose fiction - recent credits include Judge Dredd short stories and a Judge Anderson novella.
 Have a look around the Comics and Fiction sections for full details.
 But if you’d rather cut to the chase, see the Bibliography section for a comprehensive no-frills list of everything I’ve ever had published (everything I’d ever want to admit had published, anyway).

 By the way, I'm a member of the Society of Authors and their associated Children's Writers & Illustrators Group.
 And any credibility that gives me will be instantly dispelled the minute you look at the sort of nonsense I post on Twitter.

 I'm an experienced subeditor and copywriter, but you won't find much about that here.
 Try my LinkedIn profile instead.
 I'm also a seasoned film journalist and critic with a well-received academic book about fantasy cinema under my belt.

 If you're an editor or project manager interested in working with me or just want to make a query, then hop over to the Contact me section and fire away.

 Now go take a look around.
 I’ll be here if you want tea or anything…